jalapeno/SRv6_dCloud_Lab/lab_5/lab_5-guide.md

     ./deploy.sh
     ```

+The new processors will have created the following new collections in the ArangoDB graphDB, feel free to explore them in the ArangoDB UI, or move on to the next section.

+- igpv4_graph: a model of the ipv4 IGP topology including SRv6 SID data
+- igpv6_graph: a model of the ipv6 IGP topology including SRv6 SID data
+- ipv4_graph: a model of the entire ipv4 topology (IGP and BGP)
+- ipv6_graph: a model of the entire ipv6 topology (IGP and BGP)
+- sr_local_sids: a collection of SRv6 SIDs that are not automatically available via BMP

+### Jalapeno REST API
+The Jalapeno REST API is used to run queries against the Arango graphDB and retrieve graph topology data or execute shortest path calculations.

-6. Test the Jalapeno REST API:
+1. Test the Jalapeno REST API:

    - From the ssh session on the Jalapeno VM or the XRD VM validate the Jalapeno REST API is running:
     ```
     curl http://198.18.128.101:30800/api/v1/collections
     curl http://198.18.128.101:30800/api/v1/collections/ls_node
     ```
-    - We installed the jq tool to help with nicer JSON parsing.
+    - We installed the jq tool to help with nicer JSON parsing:
     ```
     curl http://198.18.128.101:30800/api/v1/graphs/igpv4_graph/vertices/keys | jq .
     curl http://198.18.128.101:30800/api/v1/graphs/igpv4_graph/edges | jq .